nvim-flutter/flutter-tools.nvim/README.md

       -- this will show the current version of the flutter app from the pubspec.yaml file app_version = false,
-      -- set to true to be able use the 'flutter_tools_decorations.device' in your statusline -- this will show the currently running device if an application was started with a specific -- device
-      device = false,
+      -- set to true to be able use the 'flutter_tools_decorations.device' in your statusline -- this will show the running device, or, while nothing is running in a Flutter project, -- the device `flutter run` would pick by default device = false,
       -- set to true to be able use the 'flutter_tools_decorations.project_config' in your statusline -- this will show the currently selected project configuration